Divorce Law in Florida

 Division of Assets and Debts:

 The second biggest issue is how to divide assets and debts.
 The starting point for assets and debts: anything created during the marriage is divided and anything created before the marriage is not divided.
 But then we tinker with that basic starting point to try to bring “fairness” to the end result.
-Florida divorce law uses a system call equitable distribution.
-That system incorporates may different exceptions to the basic starting point.
+Florida divorce law uses a system called equitable distribution.
+That system incorporates many different exceptions to the basic starting point.
 For example, if a spouse used a large amount of money that existed before the marriage to buy a house during the marriage – that spouse can possibly claim a larger share of the marital home.
 Division of debts is tricky and must incorporate creativity.
 And a universal rule is that larger amounts of money create more fighting.

 Alimony